-Historically, steel has been sourced from Spain, Poland, Denmark and the UK, although because of recent lead-time issues with supply from Spain, Vestas are now concentrating on supply from the Corus Plate Processing Centre at Bellshill, Lanarkshire and from Brown McFarlane Ltd., Stoke.
+Historically, steel has been sourced from Spain, Poland, Denmark and the UK, although because of recent lead-time issues with supply from Spain, Vestas are now working closely with the Corus Plate Processing Centre at Bellshill, Lanarkshire and Brown McFarlane Ltd., Stoke.
 However, a tender process is used for each contract and if suppliers can meet all requirements they will be considered for future contracts.